-Falafel is rich in “healthy fats” rather than trans fats or saturated fats that are unhealthy and increase the risk of developing high cholesterol.
+Falafel is rich in “healthy fats” rather than trans fats or saturated fats which are unhealthy and increase the risk of developing high cholesterol.
 Falafel helps to regulate cholesterol levels and maintain good cardiovascular health.

 - Falafel is suitable for maintaining blood sugar levels

 Foods that are high in fibre help you control your blood sugar level.
 Fibre slows down your digestion which lets sugar slowly enter your digestive tract into the bloodstream.
-Falafel contains high fibre, which makes an ideal dish to regulate your glucose and insulin level.
+Falafel contains high fibre, which makes it an ideal dish to regulate your glucose and insulin level.
 That is good for prediabetics and diabetic patients.